aws-samples/amazon-cognito-whatsapp-otp/README.md

 cd amazon-cognito-whatsapp-otp
 ```

-4. We now need to configure the phone number ID obtained from WhatsApp, Secret Name and the Secret ARN.
+4. We now need to configure the phone number ID obtained from WhatsApp, Secret Name, Secret ARN and the Cognito userpool self sign up option needs to be set to true.

+**Note** - It’s important to know that if you activate user sign-up in your user pool, anyone on the internet can sign up for an account and sign in to your apps.

-    * Open lib/constants.ts file and edit the fields
+Open lib/constants.ts file and edit the fields

 ```
 export const PHONE_NUMBER_ID = ''; //e.g 0123456789
 export const SECRET_NAME = ''; //e.g WhatsAppAccessToken
-export const SECRET_ARN = "" //e.g arn:aws:secretsmanager:us-east-1:0123456789:secret:WhatsAppAccessToken
+export const SECRET_ARN = '' //e.g arn:aws:secretsmanager:us-east-1:0123456789:secret:WhatsAppAccessToken
+export const SELF_SIGNUP = ; //e.g true (without quotes)
 ```

 5. Run below command to install AWS CDK required dependancies